nnja/python/website/content/02-introduction-to-python/080-advanced-datatypes/20-adding-removing-finding.md

 Notice that only the *first* index of the string `"Nina"` is returned.
 We'll learn more about what an index is in the next chapter.

 {{% notice info %}}
-If the item we're looking for *is not* in the list, Python with throw a `ValueError`.
+If the item we're looking for *is not* in the list, Python will throw a `ValueError`.
 {{% /notice %}}

 You'll learn how to deal with exceptions later.
 For now, you can use the `in` operator to check if an item is present in the list before finding its index.